kkos/oniguruma/doc/SYNTAX.md

 _Set in: Java, Perl, Perl_NG_

-Enables support for changing regex options in the middle of a regex:  So `a(?i)b` can be used to turn on case-insensitivity after matching `a` but before matching `b`, while `a(?-i)b` will turn off case-insensitivity in the same location.
+Enables support of regex options. (i,m,s,x)
 The supported toggle-able options for this flag are:

   - `i` - Case-insensitivity
   - `m` - Multi-line mode (`^` and `$` match at `\n` as well as start/end of buffer)